That-Madman/Wheelie-Java/README.md

 ## Goals
 - Be self-contained.
 If an external library isn't needed, it isn't used.
 - Be featureful.
 You should get all you need to competently use the software.
 - Be documented.
-Open Source can't be a black box.
+Open Source shouldn't be a black box.
 Document to the point of overkill.

 ## Thanks To
 - Team 21734, for being my FTC team.